pwnfoo/fakemenot/README.md

 * `--limit/-l`

 Specify the number of tweets to pull from the detected user.
 Defaults to 100.
-Retweets are not pulled.
+Retweets are not pulled and does not affect the limit.

 ### Image Samples